On the intersection form of fillings: Introduction

-\begin{theorem} Let $(Y^{2n-1},\xi)$ be a flexibly fillable contact manifold with the rational first Chern class $c^{\Q}_1(\xi)=0$, then the integral intersection form of any exact filling $W$ with $c^\Q_1(W)=0$ is isomorphic to the integral intersection form of the flexible filling $W_0$. \end{theorem} \Cref{prop:SS} below lists some cases where the $c^\Q_1(W)=0$ assumption can be dropped.
+\begin{theorem} Assume $(Y^{2n-1},\xi)$ has a flexible filling $W^{flex}$ with vanishing rational first Chern class $c^{\Q}_1(\xi)$, then the integral intersection form of any exact filling $W$ with $c^\Q_1(W)=0$ is isomorphic to the integral intersection form of the flexible filling $W^{flex}$, that is there is an isomorphism between $H_n(W;\Z)$ and $H_n(W^{flex};\Z)$, such that the intersection form on them are identified. \end{theorem} \begin{remark} By \Cref{prop:simple} below, we have $H^*(W^{flex};\Z)=H^*(W;\Z)$, which then implies that $H_*(W^{flex};\Z)=H_*(W;\Z)$ by the universal coefficient theorem.
+Therefore the only non-trivial information about the intersection form is contained in the middle dimension $H_n(W;\Z)\otimes H_n(W;\Z)\to \Z$. \Cref{prop:SS} below lists some cases where the $c^\Q_1(W)=0$ assumption can be dropped. \end{remark}